jeanfran09/oshicappu/README.md

-# oshicap
+# oshicappu
-app for oshikatsu
+web app for oshikatsu